mateusz-bak/openreads/README.md

 ## ❓ FAQ

-- Is it also available for iOS?
+- **What platforms is Openreads available for?** </br>

-The app is written to be cross-platform, and an iOS version is currently in [work in progress](https://github.com/mateusz-bak/openreads-android/issues/149).
+The app is written in the cross-platform framework Flutter.
+Currently Android version is available, an iOS version [is being worked on](https://github.com/mateusz-bak/openreads-android/issues/149).
-Be aware that developing for iOS needs an Apple Developer account, which has a cost: please consider donating
+Be aware that releasing an app to the App Store requires paid Apple Developer account ($99 per year) so please consider donating.
-- Does Openreads support importing/exporting CSV file?
+- **Does Openreads support importing/exporting CSV file?**</br>
 Yes!
 See format of the CSV file:
 [Openreads CSV format](doc/csv.md)
-- Which external apps it supports through import CSV files?
+- **From which apps can Openreads import CSV files?**</br>

-GoodReads,BookWyrm
+GoodReads, BookWyrm
-- Which data provider OpenReads uses?
+- **Which data providers does OpenReads use?**</br>

-Currently, only [OpenLibrary](https://openlibrary.org/), an open and big crowdsourced library.
+Currently the one and only data source for the app is [OpenLibrary](https://openlibrary.org/), a FOSS crowdsourced library.
 Other sources (like BookBrainz) are considered for the future.
-No proprietary sources will be added (see: https://github.com/mateusz-bak/openreads-android/issues/90#issuecomment-1722339001)
+There are no plans to add proprietary sources to the app (see: https://github.com/mateusz-bak/openreads-android/issues/90#issuecomment-1722339001)
-- Is it possible to upload my book's data to OpenLibrary?
+- **Is it possible to upload my book's data to OpenLibrary?**</br>
 Not for now; see https://github.com/mateusz-bak/openreads-android/issues/85

 <br/>